 Security Information and Event Management (SIEM) is defined as a complex set of technologies brought together to provide a holistic view into a technical infrastructure.
 SIEMs are designed to collect security log events from numerous hosts within an enterprise and store their relevant data centrally.

 Pros: The centrally-located analysis may result in the detection of attacks that were not found through other means, and some SIEM products have the capabilities to attempt to stop attacks they detect – assuming they are still in progress.

 Many SIEM products also have the ability to attempt to stop the attacks they detect while the attacks are still in progress.
 While the SIEM itself doesn’t directly stop an attack, SIEM systems can still prevent attacks from succeeding that might not have even been noticed elsewhere in the enterprise.

-Cons: The reality is that traditional SIEM tools are just not able to capture unstructured data from all over an organisation that is becoming relevant to enterprise security.
-This data, which stems from modern security priorities such as web and email priorities, is hard to analyse and make sense of using SIEMs alone.
+Cons: The reality is that traditional SIEM tools are just not able to capture unstructured data from all over an organization that is becoming relevant to enterprise security.
+This data, which stems from modern security priorities such as web and email priorities, is hard to analyze and make sense of using SIEMs alone.

 And as network boundaries are dissolving, companies are opening up their perimeters to partners, suppliers and others, and to staff working from home.
 Perimeters that were once easy to define and fortify are now vague and transient.

 Protect yourself: Your SIEM tools can’t know what’s normal for your network if you don’t.
 Spend time to understand your network and the typical events that happen.